What do I need to get a library card?

 Most Prescott Public Library items are checked out for 3 weeks, which do not include library closure days.
-Exception: “Lucky Day” items can only be checked out for 7 days (limit to 2 per person at a given time).
+Exception: “Lucky Day” items can only be checked out for 7 days (limit to 2 concurrent checkouts per account).
 Please note that items transited from another library in the Yavapai Library Network (YLN) might also have a different checkout period.

 How do I renew my items?